Haneke/HanekeSwift/README.md

 Formats allow to specify the disk cache size and any transformations to the values before being cached.
 For example, the `UIImageView` extension uses a format that resizes images to fit or fill the image view as needed.

 You can also use custom formats.
 Say you want to limit the disk capacity for icons to 10MB and apply rounded corners to the images.
-This is how it could like:
+This is how it could look like:

 ```swift
 let cache = Haneke.sharedImageCache